Dam projects across NSW

 Wyangala Dam

-The proposed Wyangala Dam Wall Raising Project will provide communities in the Lachlan Valley region with improved water security, increased
+The proposed Wyangala Dam Wall Raising Project will not proceed.
+Water security, reliability and flood mitigation for the Lachlan Valley